acoppes/acoppes/site/_drafts/gbjam12dancedance.markdown

 ---
 layout: post
 title:  "Why do I participate in game jams if I already have a game to work on?"
-date:   2024-09-28 08:00:00 -0300
+date:   2024-10-15 08:00:00 -0300
-excerpt: "A couple of weeks ago was the game jam GBJAM12 and with a friend of mine we decided to participate in it."
+excerpt: "A couple of weeks ago was the game jam GBJAM12 and with a friend of mine we decided to participate in it.
+But before joining I asked myself, should I do it now I already have a game to work on, or not?"

 author: Ariel Coppes
 tags:
-  - tools
-  - technical
-  - unity
   - business
+  - gamejams
+  - gbjam
 image:
   path: /images/2023-post-preview.jpg
   height: 100